🧠 Hermes Agent vs OpenClaw 🦞

 Both Hermes Agent and OpenClaw are part of the OpenClaw ecosystem of personal AI agent frameworks.
 Your choice depends on your priorities — community size, language preference, project maturity, and specific feature focus.

 If your stack is Python-based, Hermes Agent will integrate more naturally.
 For TypeScript developers, OpenClaw is the better fit.
-Hermes Agent is gaining momentum faster right now (+47k/week), which may indicate a growing community and faster feature development.
+Hermes Agent is gaining momentum faster right now (+7.8k/week), which may indicate a growing community and faster feature development.
+OpenClaw currently shows stronger project health indicators, suggesting more consistent maintenance and release cadence.

 Ultimately, the best choice depends on your specific use case.
 Check out each project's page for detailed stats and links to their repositories.